lawremi/Sprocket/README.md

 	There is no default value; if an ore does not have a block assigned, Sprocket will report it, and no configuration file will be written.

+    Extra:

+        Some ore distributions handle multiple types of ore at the same time.
+        This option is a comma-separated list of blockid:meta values to use as the "extra" ore blocks to use in a distribution.
+Currently only used in the "geode" distribution.

+        There is no default value; if left empty, the extra field is just not used.

     Meta:

 	If a block has a meta number, this is the number it uses.